Paczur/awm/README.md

 - Limit of 4 windows per workspace

 ## Non portable settings
+As it is AWM is developed for my usage, which means there will be a lot of functionality only working with my specific setup.
+Notable ones are:
 - volume block in status bar (external script)
 - colorscheme toggle (external script)
 - screenshot function (hardcoded path)